TEMPLE578/ObsidianGitSync/English.md

 BOW
 - Body of Works
 - Through lines
-	- Connecting theme, plot or characteristic in a move, flim or book
+	- Connecting theme, plot or characteristic in a move, flim, or book